 Ireland

-The bill doesn’t include provisions for the gender pay gap reporting portion of the directive.
+The bill doesn’t include provisions for the gender pay gap reporting portion of the Directive.
 However, the country does already have reporting requirements in place.
-Under current legislation, organisations with 150+ employees are required to report annually on their mean and median pay and bonus gaps, and the proportion of men and women that receive bonuses.
-This will be extended to companies with at least 50 employees from 1 June 2025.
+Under current legislation, organisations with 150+ employees are required to report annually on their mean and median pay and bonus gaps, and the proportion of men and women who receive bonuses.
+This was extended to include companies with at least 50 employees from 1 June 2025.

 Italy